OwnStak/ownstak-proxy/README.md

 ```bash
 ./scripts/dev.sh
 ```
+If no certs are provided, it will generate self-signed cert/key/CA pairs for the development server.
+After proxy server starts, you can access the proxy server at [https://site-123.aws-account.localhost:3000](https://site-123.aws-account.localhost:3000)

 ## Build
 To build the app for the target platforms specified in the `.env` file under `PLATFORMS` variable, run the following command: